Topic: Sliders DVD Releases (Universal, Mill Creek, SD blu-ray, Restoration)

 Packaging: The Season 1 & 2 box set were presented in foam sleeves while the individual seasons were granted card and plastic packaging.
 The Season 3 discs are double-sided discs that require flipping them to see additional episodes.

 Availability: Some of these sets are available online, previously used and priced from $8 - $45 USD.
 The complete series set is entirely sold out.

 In 2016, bargain home video distributor Mill Creek released a complete SLIDERS DVD set with all 88 episodes on 15 discs at a $40 USD price.
 This set remains in print and available online.
 The episodes are in the intended production order instead of broadcast order.

 Video Quality: Mill Creek used the same digital files as the Universal set, but further compressed them to fit more episodes onto fewer discs.
-As a result, the already blurry post-Pilot Season 1 episodes retain the same flaws of the Universal set but are further blurred and are covered in an even greater degree compression artifacts.
+As a result, the already blurry and aliased post-Pilot Season 1 episodes retain the same flaws of the Universal set but are further blurred and are covered in an even greater degree compression artifacts.

 The colour is also severely desaturated, missing almost half of the vibrance in the Universal DVD release.
 The pilot and Seasons 2 - 3 are not as fuzzy as Season 1, but compression has marred them in noise and reduced the colour although less significantly as those episodes had higher saturation levels than Season 1.
 Seasons 4 - 5, due to the larger film grains that form the image, have survived the compression and retained the image data and most of the colour.